kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 - Monthly active users (MAU) grew by 9% in 2018.
 There was minimal growth in Europe and the US (1% vs 3%) and quite a strong growth (+12%) in the rest of the world.
 - Higher growth in revenue per user in the US, Canada & Europe compared to the rest of the word helped to offset slow growth in active users in these regions.
 - The US & Europe make 70% of Revenue but only 27% of monthly active users.
-- Average revenue per user in 2018 in the United States & Canada region was $112, which is more than 10x of revenue per user in Asia-Pacific region.
+- Average revenue per user in 2018 in the United States & Canada region was $112, which is more than 10x of revenue per user in the Asia-Pacific region.

 ### Will Facebook revenue growth decelerate in 2019?

 So what should you make of it?
 You can see a glass half full because there might be a significant potential of monetization growth outside the US and Europe.
 On the other hand, you can see the glass half empty because Facebook is struggling with monetization outside developed markets and you don't believe it is going to get better.

+During 2018 Q4 earnings call, the core message from Mark Zuckerberg aside from security was about focus on messaging and commerce and shopping on Instagram.
+However, there is big uncertainty about how much time it will take before it starts to be a significant revenue contributor.

+> "In Instagram, one of the areas I'm most excited about this year is commerce and shopping.
+There's a lot of natural activity happening here, and this year I expect us to deliver some qualitatively new experiences around that."
+>
+>---Mark Zuckerberg, CEO of Facebook, Q4 2018 Earnings Call

 Even if you are an optimist, things are probably not going to change in 2019.
 That is also a message from Facebook's CFO David Wehner, who said it quite clearly during the company's Q4 earnings call.